TheResonanceTeam/TrollApps/assets/Docs/DOCUMENTATION.md

 * `<a href=trollapps://add?url=alt.getutm.app>Add Repo</a>`

-For additional examples, you can check out the trusted sources page on <a href="https://theresonanceteam.github.io/trusted-sources" target="_blank">our website</a>.
+For additional examples, you can check out the trusted sources page on <a href="https://theresonanceteam.github.io/trusted-sources" target="_blank" rel="noopener noreferrer">our website</a>.

 #